NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Overview.md

 ## Register Data Files - Submitter Activity

 Registering data files is necessary before they can be uploaded.
 This allows the GDC later to validate the uploads against user-supplied md5sum and file size.
-These files can range from clinical and biospecimen supplements to `submitted_aligned_reads` and `submitted_unaligned_reads`.
-An example of file registration can be found [here](Data_Submission_Walkthrough.md#experiment-data-submission).
+The [submission](Data_Submission_Walkthrough.md#experiment-data-submission) of these files can range from clinical and biospecimen supplements to `submitted_aligned_reads` and `submitted_unaligned_reads`.

 ## Upload Data Using Data Transfer Tool - Submitter Activity

 Before uploading the submittable data files to the GDC, a user will need to determine if the correct nodes have been created and the information within them are correct.
 This is accomplished using the [Browse](Data_Submission_Process.md#browse) page in the [Data Submission Portal](https://portal.gdc.cancer.gov/submission).
 Here you can find the metadata and file_state, which must have progressed to `registered` for an associated file to be uploaded.
-You can find more about the file life cycle [here](https://docs.gdc.cancer.gov/Data_Submission_Portal/Users_Guide/Data_Submission_Overview/#file-lifecycle).
+You can find more about the file life cycle [here](#file-lifecycle).

 Once the submitter has verified that the submittable data files have been registered, the user can obtain the submission manifest file that is found on the [Project Overview](Data_Submission_Process.md#project-overview) page.
 From this point the submission process is described in the ["Uploading the Submittable Data File to the GDC"](Data_Submission_Walkthrough.md#uploading-the-submittable-data-file-to-the-gdc) section.